bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 object?
 I think that at least the URI is required, access token required IF used, etc. This is even if they haven't changed since last time, and the client will use whatever value comes back. ]]

+[[ Editor's note: extensions to this might need to communicate to the client what the current state of the user interaction is. ]]

 If the request is successful in causing the AS to issue access tokens and release subject claims, the response could look like this example: